LivinBreezy/TPGPP/StyleGuide.md

 Prefer to use a structu in all cases, especially when the values contained can have meaningful names.

 ## Inheritance
-Inteface inheritance should be used almost exclusively, either through fully abstract classes and methods or via the use of templates.
+Interface inheritance should be used almost exclusively, either through fully abstract classes and methods or via the use of templates.
 Implementation inheritance should be avoided as much as possible.

 ## Operator Overloading
 Overload operators with good judgment and common sense.
 When overloading operators, try to stay	as close to the given operator's original functionality as possible.
 In the case where the intent of the overload is not immediately obvious, ensure a comment is added to any relevant statement with a reference to the overloaded operator in question.